Hong Kong Life

 Premium Payment Term: 5 Years

-• This example uses Hong Kong Life's No.1 Kid Savings Protection Plan for illustration.
+• This example uses Hong Kong Life's Wealth Accelerator Multi-Currency Plan (Payment Term 5 years) for illustration.

 • The policy is automatically terminated when it matures or is surrendered.